ISO 21149

 Contact us today to learn more about our services and how we can assist in safeguarding your cosmetic products.

-At Microbe Investigations, we test for ISO 21149 using the following bacterial strains: Staphylococcus aureus (ATCC 6538), Escherichia coli (ATCC 8739), Pseudomonas aeruginosa (ATCC 15442).
+We perform this test using Staphylococcus aureus (ATCC 6538), Escherichia coli (ATCC 8739), Pseudomonas aeruginosa (ATCC 15442).
 Additional strains can be added on customer request.

 The standard outlines the methods for detecting and enumerating aerobic mesophilic bacteria in cosmetic products.